Queen of the Night (song): Recording and composition

 Vernon Reid of Living Colour contributed the guitar solo in the song.

 On November 9, 1991, weeks before filming commenced in Hollywood, Houston entered Larrabee Sound there to record with the producers.
-The songsmiths were busy at work on the soundtrack to the Eddie Murphy vehicle, Boomerang, which led to delays in production on Houston's song.
+Babyface and frequent collaborator Daryl Simmons had been busy at work on the soundtrack to the Eddie Murphy vehicle, Boomerang, which led to delays in production on Houston's song.

-Houston insisted on helping out with the lyrics, music and arrangement, alongside Daryl Simmons, on what eventually became "Queen of the Night".
+According to Daryl Simmons, Kevin Costner suggested them to write the song giving them the title "Queen of the Night" but they were stuck on what to do with the song.
+In their insistence, Houston helped out with the lyrics, musical composition and arrangement of the song.

 Said Crowe, "She felt like they had limited time and they wanted to make sure they were writing something she was comfortable with."
 Crowe continued: "she had been working on her character, so they wanted her to come in, ‘we’ll hammer this out together,’ with the idea of getting the rhythm right, the attitude right."

+Reid, who was now busy as president of his and Babyface's record label LaFace and hadn't been musically active since the label began publishing records, became a fourth collaborator after suggesting a drum intro be used.

 It would be the first song to be recorded for the soundtrack.
-The song played a pivotal role in the film where Houston, as Rachel Marron, performs the song at a rowdy rock nightclub before audience members grabbed her offstage, causing a near-riot before she's saved by co-star Kevin Costner's character, bodyguard Frank Farmer.
+The song played a pivotal role in the film where Houston, as Rachel Marron, performs the song at a rowdy dance nightclub (the Mayan Theater in Los Angeles) before audience members grabbed her offstage, causing a near-riot before she's saved by co-star Kevin Costner's character, bodyguard Frank Farmer.

 The original soundtrack version of "Queen of the Night" is a hard rock and R&B song with funk, glam metal and new jack swing elements.
 It has a medium rock tempo with a time signature of 4/4 common time and 106 beats per minute and plays in the key of A major.

 Part of the chorus was inspired by Michael Jackson's 1987 song "Dirty Diana".
 Vernon Reid of the heavy metal band Living Colour contributed a guitar solo.
 Houston contributed both lead and background vocals.

 Later, Arista sent house music remixes of the song, mainly from British remixer C.J.
 Mackintosh, which was released to nightclubs and radio.
 Much like the original, the song starts in the key of A major and has a dance beat of 120 beats per minute.